Studying abroad is (likely) a once in a lifetime experience that any student would be lucky to have -- and you'll want to make the most of it.

 An easy way to meet locals and students from countries other than your own is to share accommodation with them.
 If your program offers a homestay option, that is by far the best way to meet local Spaniards and also learn the language.
 However, living with a Spanish family is not for everyone.
 Many programs offer to place you in accommodation with other international students and locals which is a great option for those who are more independent.

 If these options are not available from your study abroad program you can easily find an apartment to share with Spaniards or international students on your own -- known as compartir piso in Spanish.
-You’ll find many university students and young professionals seeking flatmates in your city on sites like Idealista, Beroomers, or UniPlaces.
-It is important to note that rent is relatively inexpensive in Spain compared to other countries, especially compared to the U.K. and the U.S., so sharing an apartment is still a realistic option even if you are on a tight budget.
+You’ll find many university students and young professionals seeking flatmates in your city on sites like Idealista, Piso Compartido or UniPlaces.
+It is important to note that rent is relatively inexpensive in Spain compared to other countries, especially compared to the UK and the US, so sharing an apartment is still a realistic option even if you are on a tight budget.

 3. Don’t Let Fear Keep You from Using Your Spanish